GameSpy: The GameSpy Debriefings

 On July 30, 2011, The GameSpy Debriefings ended with an episode consisting of only the main crew.
 Following its conclusion, they launched a fundraising drive on Kickstarter which resulted in the release of their own popular podcast, The Comedy Button.
 The Comedy Button is similar in content to the later GameSpy Debriefings, with a renewed focus on humorous discussions and listener e-mails rather than the in-depth discussion of recent video games like the early Debriefings.

-As of July 1, 2022, The Comedy Button has produced 535 episodes.
+As of 2023, The Comedy Button ended with 550 episodes being produced.